 - Breast screening up to date: In women over 50 and/or where regular breast screening and mammograms have been recommended.

 - No surgery or delaying surgery.

 - Using a professionally fitted and comfortable bra to enhance or improve your natural shape and appearance of your breasts.

 - Liposuction – Rarely good for reduction and will make sagging worse as it doesn’t adequately address the ‘loose’ skin.

 Risks to consider with Breast Reduction surgery

 Anaesthetic – In otherwise well people, general anaesthesia is very safe with modern techniques.
-Mr White’s rooms will give you the details of your anaesthetist prior to surgery to discuss any specific concerns.
+Mr White’s rooms will give you the details of your anaesthetist prior to plastic surgery occurring to discuss any specific concerns you may have.